Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How do you calculate holiday pay?

+Knowing how much money to expect can help you plan ahead with your finances.
 Here’s a simple rule: If your employer pays you for holidays worked, the pay rate you earn has to at least be the same as your normal pay rate.

-So, if you’re paid $15 per hour for working a regular shift, your rate for working a holiday is legally required to be at least $15 per hour as well.
+So, if you’re paid $15 per hour for a regular shift and your company’s policy includes holiday pay, your rate for working that day will be at least your normal pay rate.

 What is time and a half?